FreeMasen/WiredForge.com/content/blog/llvm_ir.md

-Now, our application is always exiting with the code `0` but what if we wanted to return the same value that is provided by our call to `@printf`, this would mean we need to assign that value to a variable.
-To do that we can use the `%` prefix used to name local variables and then refer to that in our `ret` instruction.
+Now, our application is always exiting with the code `0` but what if we wanted to return the same value that is provided by our call to `@printf`, this would mean we need to assign that value to a variable and then update our `ret` instruction to return our variable instead of `0`.
 That would look something like this

 ```llvm
 define i32 @main() {